chbiotech/data-science-interview-assignment/README.md

 5. **Presentation**
    - A PDF or PowerPoint summarizing key insights and recommendations.
 6. **README.md**
-   - A README file introducing your project.
+   - A README file introducing your project, each of the aforementioned deliverables, and any special instructions that are needed to run your solution.

+During your interview, you may be asked to demonstrate parts of your solution.
+For this purpose, we recommend bringing your notebook computer to your interview and ensuring that your solution runs on it.

-### Evaluation Criteria
+## Evaluation Criteria
 1. **Data Processing**: Accuracy in handling missing data and normalization.
 2. **EDA Quality**: Depth of insights and clarity of visualizations.
 3. **Modeling Expertise**: Proper application of multilevel regression and predictive modeling.
 4. **Interpretation**: Ability to derive actionable insights and provide meaningful recommendations.
 5. **Code Quality**: Clean, modular, and well-documented code that follows standard best practices.
-6. **Defense**: Ability to defend your project when challenged during the interview, and ability to explain your project and results to an audience who doesn't have a background in data science
+6. **Defense**: Ability to defend your project when challenged during the interview, and ability to explain your project and results to an audience who doesn't have a background in data science.